-- 1. A prompt, fair, and equitable process; - 1.2.
-Be accompanied by an advisor at any Office of Student Conduct proceeding or any other related proceeding.to any meeting or Hearing.
-An "advisor" can be any one of the following: a member of the Texas Tech Community (faculty, staff, or student), a Victim's Advocate, a parent or legal guardian, a relative, or in situations involving criminal legal proceedings, an attorney.
-An advisor's role is that of support - he or she may not speak on behalf of the student and does not have an active, participatory role in the conduct process.
-If an advisor for the accused student is an attorney, an attorney from the Office of General Counsel may attend the hearing Hearing on behalf of the University. -The complainant Complainant and/or the student accused of alleged misconduct is responsible for presenting his or her own information, and therefore, advisors are not permitted to speak or participate directly in any hearing Hearing unless authorized by a Student Conduct Officer.- Students should select an advisor whose schedule allows attendance at the scheduled date and time for the hearing Hearing, as delays will not be allowed due to the scheduling conflicts of an advisor, except at the discretion of a Student Conduct Officer/Investigator upon written request five (5) University working days in advance of the scheduled hearing date.; - 3.
+1. A prompt, fair, and equitable process;

+- 2. Be accompanied by an advisor to any meeting or Hearing.
+An advisor can be any one of the following: a member of the Texas Tech Community (faculty, staff, or student), a Victim's Advocate, a parent or legal guardian, a relative, or in situations involving criminal legal proceedings, an attorney.
+An advisor's role is that of support he or she may not speak on behalf of the student and does not have an active, participatory role in the conduct process.
+If an advisor for the accused student is an attorney, an attorney from the Office of General Counsel may attend the Hearing on behalf of the University.
+The Complainant and/or the student accused of alleged misconduct is responsible for presenting their own information, and therefore, advisors are not permitted to speak or participate directly in any Hearing unless authorized by a Student Conduct Officer.
+Students should select an advisor whose schedule allows attendance at the scheduled date and time for the Hearing, as delays will not be allowed due to the scheduling conflicts of an advisor, except at the discretion of a Student Conduct Officer/Investigator upon written request five (5) University working days in advance of the scheduled Hearing date; - 3.
 Refrain from making any statement relevant to the investigation.
 Students are expected to cooperate with the University conduct process, but may elect not to participate in the investigation process, either in part or entirely.
 However, a student's refusal to participate in the investigation, in whole or in part, lasts for the duration of the conduct process.
 In other words, if a student chooses not to provide information during the investigation, they will not be allowed to present new information during the Hearing; similarly, if a student provides only limited information during the investigation (i.e., answering some of the Investigator's questions but not others), then during the Hearing, the student will only be permitted to speak to the information he or she provided, with no additional commentary.
-The rationale for this policy is to prevent either party from presenting new evidence at the Hearing that was available during the investigative process for the purpose of disadvantaging the other party. - 2.
-To have the opportunity to respond to the allegation(s) and/or present information.
-In the event that you need additional time to gather information, please inform your conduct officer.
+The rationale for this policy is to prevent either party from presenting new evidence at the Hearing that was available during the investigative process for the purpose of disadvantaging the other party.